pawurb/node-postgres-wiki/pg.md

 The default host if a host is not provided to the individual __Client__ instance.
 Can be a domain name, ip address, or path to unix socket folder.
 Default value is `localhost`

+Implementation note: currently (v4.4.1, August 2015) the host `localhost` will connect to a TCP socket instead of Unix sockets for the non-native connector.
+Explicitly specify a value such as `/var/run/postgresql` or `/tmp` to force use of Unix domain sockets.

 #### pg.defaults.port

 The default port if a port is not provided to the individual __Client__ instance.
 In the case of a unix socket, the port becomes the extension to the socket file.
 Default value is `5432`